flame-engine/flame/doc/development/documentation.md

 ```

 When using the **melos doc-serve** command, the **melos doc-build** is only needed when
 there are changes to the sphinx theme.
-This is because **melos doc-serve** both automatically
+This is because the serve command both automatically
 compiles the docs on changes and also hosts them locally.
 The docs are served at
 `http://localhost:8000/` by default.